General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

-where the Planck reduced constant $\hbar=h/2\pi$ has been introduced to achieve consistency between the classical and quantum definitions of the energy of an electromagnetic wave.
+where the reduced Planck constant $\hbar=h/2\pi$ and the normalizing factor were introduced for consistency between classical and quantum definitions of the energy of an electromagnetic wave \citep{mtw}.

 Each of the Stokes parameter is proportional to the square of frequency of light, $\omega=-u^\alpha l_\alpha$, as directly follows from equations \eqref{z8}--\eqref{z11} and \eqref{pot+}.
-Therefore, the variation of the Stokes parameters along the light ray can be obtained directly from their definitions (\ref{z4})--(\ref{z7}) along the light ray and making use of the laws of propagation \eqref{b12}--\eqref{p41}.
-However, the set of the Stokes parameters $S=(I,Q,U,V)$ is not directly observed in astronomy.
-Instead the set of four other polarization parameters $(F_\omega,P_1,P_2,P_3)$ is practically observed \cite{gl1,plwa}.
+Therefore, the variation of the Stokes parameters along the light ray can be obtained directly from their definitions (\ref{z4})--(\ref{z7}) along the light ray and making use of the laws of propagation \eqref{b12}, \eqref{b19}.
+However, the set of the Stokes parameters $S_\a$ $(\a=0,1,2,3)$ is not directly observed in astronomy and we do not discuss their laws of propagation.
+Instead the set of four other polarization parameters $(F_\omega,P_1,P_2,P_3)$ is practically measured \cite{gl1,plwa} and we focus on the discussion of the laws of propagation for these parameters.
 Here ${\bm P}=(P_1,P_2,P_3)$ is the polarization vector as defined at the end of the preceding section, and $F_\omega$ is the {\it specific flux} of radiation (also known as the {\it monochromatic flux} of a light source \cite{plwa}) entering a telescope from a given source.
-The specific flux is defined as an integral of the {\it specific intensity} (also known as the {\it surface brightness} \cite{plwa}) of the radiation, $I_\omega\equiv I_\omega(\omega,{\bm l})$, over the total solid angle (assumed $\ll 4\pi$) subtended by the source on the observer's sky:
+The specific flux is defined as an integral of the {\it specific intensity} (also known as the {\it surface brightness} \cite{plwa}) index{surface brightness} of the radiation, $I_\omega\equiv I_\omega(\omega,{\bm l})$, over the total solid angle (assumed $\ll 4\pi$) subtended by the source on the observer's sky:

 where $\hat{\bm l}=(\sin\hat\theta\cos\hat\phi,\sin\hat\theta\sin\hat\phi,\cos\hat\theta)$ is the unit vector in the direction of the radiation flow and $d\hat\Omega({\bm l})=\sin\hat\theta d\hat\theta d\hat\phi$ is the element of the solid angle formed by light rays from the source and measured in the observer's local Lorentz frame.